 - Less turnover than other healthcare facilities

-- Volunteer to get foot in the door
+- Volunteer to get a foot in the door

 A hospice CNA will provide palliative care to patients who are extremely ill and emotional support for family members.
 The duties required in this position include, but aren’t limited to the general care and wellbeing of the patient, keeping pain-relieving treatments and other medical treatments up-to-date, personal care of the patient, emotional support of the family, and housekeeping duties such as vacuuming and laundry.
 Since you are providing end-of-life care for patients in this field, this is not a position step into lightly.
 Most only work in hospice positions if they are truly called to it.

-- Hospice CNAs can work in several fields including nursing facilities, private homes, and patient’s home
+- Hospice CNAs can work in several fields including nursing facilities, private homes, and the patient’s home

 - Job experience will be varied as you work in this field